June 13, 2018 at 3:54 PM

 The Types of Used-Vehicle Warranty

-If you’re buying an approved 2nd hand vehicle, it will come with a manufacturer extended warranty similar to what was offered from the manufacturer when it was new.
-It’s still worth reading the small print, particularly regarding wear and tear, but in general such schemes are at the more comprehensive end of the scale in terms of what they cover.
+If you’re buying an approved 2nd hand vehicle, it will come with a manufacturer extended warranty similar to what was offered by the manufacturer when it was new.
+It’s still worth reading the small print, particularly regarding wear and tear, but in general, such schemes are at the more comprehensive end of the scale in terms of what they cover.

 Most vehicle dealers—including vehicle supermarkets—will also offer a warranty, and may quite possibly encourage you to extend it as part of buying the vehicle.
 However, it’s always worth comparing this with an independently supplied aftermarket extended warranty, because shopping around can reveal cheaper policies that also offer superior cover.

 Whatever type of warranty you’re being offered, it’s a good idea to make sure the provider subscribes to the Motor Ombudsman’s Vehicle Warranty Products Code.
 This code sets out a minimum standard of service and warranty cover above what is required by law and can also help to settle any disputes that might arise between a warranty provider and its clients.
 In addition, we’d recommend choosing a warranty provider that is regulated by the Financial Conduct Authority, as this will entitle you to a two-week cooling-off period should you change your mind.

 When applying for any warranty quote, it’s important to accurately describe the make, model, age, and mileage of your vehicle (both now and planned), because this will be what determines the price you’ll pay.
 In addition, you’ll need to pay close attention to what the warranty covers.
 A cheaper policy might look appealing, but not if it’s hampered by a list of exclusions as long as your arm.